kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_QuickStart.md

 ## Integrate the Playkit SDK into your Application Settings

 1 .
 Clone the SDK  from https://github.com/kaltura/playkit-android and locate it next to your application code.
-In case that you want to look at the code stand-alone, open the playkit-android folder in the Android Studio.
+If you want to be able to review the code as standalone, open the playkit-android folder in the Android Studio.
 2 .
 In the setting.gradle, add the SDK project settings as follows:

 ```java